Back to all guides

 Value contrast tells the eye what matters first.

 If the focal point and the writing card have the same visual weight, the reader will not know where to start.
+If the writing sits on a busy mid-tone, the page may look coordinated while still being tiring to read.

 Sort scraps from dark to light before deciding which one should lead.